flosse/scaleApp/README.txt

 # scaleApp
-scaleApp is a tiny JavaScript framework for One-Page-Applications.
+scaleApp is a tiny JavaScript framework for scalable One-Page-Applications.
-It is inspired by the talk of Nicholas C. Zakas — "Scalable JavaScript Application Architecture".
+It is inspired by the talk of Nicholas C. Zakas — "Scalable JavaScript Application Architecture" (http://developer.yahoo.com/yui/theater/video.php?v=zakas-architecture).

 Unlike his recommendations to abstract DOM manipulations and separating the framework from the base library, scaleApp explicitly ueses jQuery as base library.
-Therefore you can use the full power of jQuery in every layer.
+Therefore you can use the full power of jQuery on every layer.

 scaleApp is licensed under the MIT license.